tytydraco/yessleep/out/The_operation_went_south.md

 In fact none of these hillbilly fucks looked human.
 They all looked dead they all looked like they drank blood but not vampires.
 The closest I can describe it to is that they looked like the monsters off the first three Cannibal Corpse albums.
 That’s when I saw a smaller tweaker looking kind of guy starting to eat one of the other agents.
 That cleared the house and ran back outside.

 I put two rounds in his back but the fucker didn’t even flinch.
 He just kept eating this guy alive.
 I look over at Zack and he’s just shooting whatever’s near the house that isn’t one of our agents.
 Then that’s when I see a fucking tree branch go right through his head.
 The first guy we saw got up and stabbed him.
-I forgot that fucker was still alive The more that I saw of its face it kind of looked like Jason Voorhees meets Hills Have Eyes.
+I forgot that fucker was still alive The more that I saw of its face it kind of looked like Jason Voorhees faces in part 7 meets Hills Have Eyes.

 I put three rounds to his chest one in his head and that’s when he dropped dead.
 I turned back around to see one of these hillbillies wielding an M-16 and shooting fully automatic I see him shoot and kill two of my agents.
 I see another one of my agents being burned alive from the cars and then being beaten with a hammer.
 It looked as if it was hell on earth.